Do you speak for the Party or the people?

-When a reporter visited the Department of Urban Planning to inquire about the matter, he was directed to the Office of Letters and Visits.
-There, an official named Lu Jun looked at petition materials prepared by a local resident and asked the reporter, “Will you speak for the Party, or are you preparing to speak for the people?
-The reporter was baffled because the interests of the Party are theoretically in line with the interests of the people.
-Apparently deciding that the reporter was preparing to speak for the people (and not the Party), the official claimed he knew nothing of the case and said that the relevant department would handle the case (an indirect way of saying “get lost”).
-For a more extensive account, see here (English | Chinese).
+When a reporter visited the Department of Urban Planning to investigate, departmental Vice Director Lu Jun looked at petition materials prepared by a local resident and asked the reporter, "Do you plan to speak for the Party or for the people?" (你是准备替党说话，还是准备替老百姓说话？).
+The reporter was baffled, since the interests of the Party and the people are theoretically the same.
+Lu then claimed he knew nothing of the case and dismissively said that the relevant department would handle it.

 Lu's comment went viral, confirming for many their long-held suspicion that the Party's interests are actually in conflict with those of the people.
 Some netizens argued that Lu had actually done a great service by speaking the truth.
 "There are too few Party bureaucrats willing to speak the truth," Tianya user Xiaocaoxiaodashu (@小草笑大树) commented.
 "I applaud him!"

 Weibo users recalled Lu Jun's infamous truth-telling when President Xi Jinping inspected CCTV headquarters in February 2015, emphasizing that state media "must speak for the Party":

 @pupuwaal: Back then, when a certain official asked a reporter whether he spoke for the Party or the people, the public was in an uproar.
 Now the highest level has decided the answer to this question.
 (February 20, 2016)

 Displacement of residents for the profit of the local government and real estate companies are a major source of social unrest throughout China.

 See also monkey-snake.